ssb22/PrimerPooler/macports/README.md

 To remove: `sudo port uninstall pooler`

-Unfortunately Macports server has only the single-core version at present.
-Multi-core support is coming (see second pull request below).

 To compile locally via MacPorts:

 1. `sudo` and edit `/opt/local/etc/macports/sources.conf` adding a `file:///` entry to point to `PrimerPooler/macports`